Skip to Content

 • Combination of the above treatments known as multimodal therapy has proven most effective.

-• Palliative care can help alleviate painful symptoms and improve quality of life.
+• Palliative care can reduce painful symptoms and improve quality of life.

-• Clinical trials offer access to emerging therapies.
+• Clinical trials offer access to emerging therapies for patients who qualify.

 The American Society of Clinical Oncology recommends the following standard mesothelioma treatment options: